We need your help.

 What We Look For

 Letter tells a story written in narrative form, which should include a plot, exposition, conflict, rising action, climax and resolution

 The story is shared in the form of a letter written to our readers

 Letter provides a unique perspective on what it means to be a Catholic woman today

 Letter gives the reader an intimate look at who the writer is

-Letter is mindful of the interests and needs common to our primary readers (millennial Catholic women)
+Letter cultivates belonging and solidarity among our main readers (millennial Catholic women)

 Frequently Asked Questions

 When we reopen letter submissions, you will be able to submit the transcript of your letter at the bottom of this page.